 Since its inception, the Company's operations have focused on research and development of monoclonal antibodies that selectively inhibit activation of growth factors for therapeutic effect, as well as establishing the Company's intellectual property portfolio and performing research and development activities.
-The Company has primarily financed its operations through various equity and debt financings, including the initial public offering of its common stock (the "IPO") in May 2018, as well as research and development collaboration agreements.
+The Company has primarily financed its operations through various equity financings, including the initial public offering of its common stock (the "IPO") in May 2018 and a secondary offering in June 2019 (Note 9), as well as research and development collaboration agreements.

 Revenue generation activities have been limited to two collaborations, both containing research services and the issuance of a license.
-The first agreement, executed in 2013 was with Janssen Biotech, Inc. ("Janssen"), a subsidiary of Johnson & Johnson.
-The second agreement, executed in December 2018 was with Gilead Sciences, Inc. ("Gilead"), and we will begin recognizing revenue on the Gilead Collaboration Agreement in 2019.
+The first agreement, executed in 2013, was with Janssen Biotech, Inc. ("Janssen"), a subsidiary of Johnson & Johnson.
+The second agreement (the "Gilead Collaboration Agreement"), executed in December 2018, was with Gilead Sciences, Inc. ("Gilead").
+The Company began recognizing revenue on the Gilead Collaboration Agreement in 2019.
 No revenues have been recorded from the sale of any commercial product.